PimentelM/ProfaneMod/README.md

 A mod/game-hack i made for a MMORPG called Profane.

 # About
-This was a nice mod i was making for the game with some useful features, like aimbot, lighthack and etc. The core funcionalities of the bot were implemented using function hooks through the Harmony library.
+This project started as a research on how to perform binary instrumentation on .NET binaries, it is a mod for a game called Profane which included into the client features such as Aimbot, Remote Vision, ESP and more.
+The core funcionalities of the bot were implemented using function hooks through the Harmony library.

 [How i solved a Game Hacking problem with Machine Learning](https://medium.com/@mateus.pimentel.w/how-i-solved-a-game-hacking-problem-with-machine-learning-4ebadc036b1a)